stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 savage weathering; but their preternatural solidity and tough material had saved them from obliteration.
 Many parts, especially those closest to the slopes, seemed identical in substance with the surrounding rock surface.
-The whole arrangement looked like the ruins of Machu Picchu in the Andes, or the primal foundation-walls of Kish as dug up by the Oxford&ndash;Field Museum Expedition in 1929;
+The whole arrangement looked like the ruins of Machu Picchu in the Andes, or the primal foundation-walls of Kish as dug up by the Oxford-Field Museum Expedition in 1929;
 and both Danforth and I obtained that occasional impression of   separate Cyclopean blocks
 which Lake had attributed to his flight-companion Carroll.
 How to account for such things in this place was frankly beyond me, and I felt queerly humbled as a geologist.
 Igneous formations